snapauthapp/sdk-typescript/README.md

 </script>
 ```

+> [!NOTE]
+> Replace `pubkey_your_value` with the _publishable key_ for your domain from the [dashboard](https://dashboard.snapauth.app).
+> Publishable keys are domain-specific and the domain MUST match what's in the browser's address bar.

 ## Usage
 All examples are in TypeScript.
 For use with vanilla JavaScript, omit the type imports and annotations.

-> [!IMPORTANT]
+These should be run in response to a button click, form submission, etc.
-> Both registration and authentication MUST be called in response to a user gesture.
+Browsers will ignore most WebAuthn requests that are not in response to a user gesture.
-> Browsers will block the attempt otherwise.
-> This includes `onClick`, `onSubmit`, etc.

 ### Registering a Credential